Copyright Logo

 Copyright: Interesting Facts

-Copyright is a legal concept that helps protect original works like books, music, and art, allowing creators to control and benefit from their creations.
-It’s a crucial part of intellectual property law.
+Copyright is a legal concept that helps protect original works like books, music, and art.
+It allows creators to control and benefit from their creations, making it a crucial part of intellectual property law.

-1. Early Beginnings: Copyright started with Britain’s Statute of Anne in 1710, setting the stage for modern copyright laws by giving authors exclusive rights for a set period.
+1. Early Beginnings: Copyright began with Britain’s Statute of Anne in 1710, which gave authors exclusive rights for a set period and set the stage for modern copyright laws.

 2. Recognizing Copyright: The © symbol, or the word “Copyright” with the year and owner’s name, indicates copyright protection.